Illuminata (film)

-Illuminata is a 1998 romantic comedy film directed by John Turturro and written by Brandon Cole and Turturro, based on Cole's play Imperfect Love.
+Illuminata is a 1998 American independent romantic comedy film directed by John Turturro and written by Brandon Cole and Turturro, based on Cole's play Imperfect Love.
 The cinematographer was Harris Savides.
 The puppet sequences were done by Roman Paska.
 Music for the 'Tuccio Operatic Dream Sequence' was composed by Richard Termini.

 Plot

 The plot follows the backstage dramas of a turn-of-the-century New York theater company struggling to produce a new work.